JuliaLang/IJulia.jl/README.md

 using IJulia
 notebook()
 ```
 to launch the IJulia notebook in your browser.
+You can
+use `notebook(detached=true)` to launch a notebook server
+in the background that will persist even when you quit Julia.

 Alternatively, you can run
 ```
 jupyter notebook
 ```